duplicity

 openssl pkcs12 -in XXX.p12 -nodes -nocerts > pydriveprivatekey.pem

-The content of .pem file should be passed to GOOGLE_DRIVE_ACCOUNT_KEY environment variable for authentification.
+The content of .pem file should be passed to GOOGLE_DRIVE_ACCOUNT_KEY environment variable for authentication.

 The email address of the account will be used as part of URL.
 See URL FORMAT above.